archana-s/SimpleWebAppBoilerPlate/README.md

-# Simple Template for building a web app using Backbone/Marionette and Node/Express
+## Template for web app using Backbone and Node/Express

 ## Tech/Libraries in here
 * Backbone with Marionette for MVC structure